Sheinxy/Advent-Of-Code/2023/Day_14/README.md

 ### But...
 I wanted to slide north :C

 When you think about it, directions are just a question of perspective.
-Sliding north is the same thing as sliding north but looking at the world with your head titlted 90 degrees right!
+Sliding North is the same thing as sliding East but looking at the world with your head titlted 90 degrees left!

-So if we can somehow rotate the world, we simply need to rotate once, slide west, and rotate once in the opposite direction!
+So if we can somehow rotate the world, we simply need to rotate once, slide East, and rotate once in the opposite direction!

 Let's look at the rotation problem then: